aimaaan/Final-Assessment/README.md

   The file are:
    -  [qr.php](Enhanced/qr.php)
    -  [qr_verify.php](Enhanced/qr_verify.php)

+### 2. Authorisation
-2. Implementing user authorisation by using role-based access control(RBAC) on database level. [aiman]
+a.
+Implementing user authorisation by using role-based access control(RBAC) on database level. [aiman]
    - roles consist of admin, user, guest
    - each pages will check for role
    - admin able to access admin dashboard pages and can create, read, update and delete user booking form -> [booking_crud.php](Enhanced/booking_crud.php)